Joni32do/UncertaintyBayesNN/README.md

 - Sampling -- with Monte Carlo Markov Chains (MCMC):
      * Evaluates with random weights in a chain
-     * Accepts to the chain if proposal according to current step is "better"
+     * Accepts or rejects a proposal to the chain
      * Curse of dimensions make this scale very bad
      * Methods for sampling are:
          * Metropolis Hastings